chinsiang99/learning-mongodb/README.md

 Storing large media files, backups, or any other large binary data.
 Applications that require efficient storage and retrieval of large amounts of data without exceeding MongoDB's document size limit.
 GridFS is typically used with MongoDB drivers, which provide built-in methods for storing and retrieving files using GridFS.

+### There are two types of other collections:
+1. capped collections
+2. time series collections

+#### Capped Collections
+- it ensures insertion order
+- it is limited by disk size or document count
+- it provides automatic deletion:
+    1. first-in first-out
+    2. based off guaranteed order

+#### Example of Creating a Capped Collection:
+> db.createCollection("logCollection", { capped: true, size: 5242880, max: 5000 })

+1. capped: true: Specifies that this is a capped collection.
+2. size: 5242880: Sets the maximum size of the collection in bytes (here, 5 MB).
+3. max: 5000: Optionally limits the number of documents in the collection (in this case, to 5000 documents).

+#### Limitations of capped collections
+- no index by default (note if you need to update document often)
+- can't shard a capped collection